Mysticial/NumberFactory/README.md

 Run-Time:
  - 64-bit Windows Vista or later.
 (Windows 7 SP1 required for AVX)
- - A processor with SSE4.1.
-(Intel Penryn or later.
-Or AMD Bulldozer or later.)

-Number Factory itself can be compiled for older processors.
-But for all practical purposes, the underlying YMP library needs a *minimum* of SSE4.1 to be competitive with existing libraries.
-That said, the *real* performance gains will require AVX2.
+ - A processor with SSE3.
+(Pretty much everything since 2005 has SSE3.
+So this shouldn't be a problem.)

 There is currently no support for Linux yet.
 The Number Factory/YMP project is still experimental and will be tested in Windows first.
 Only if it is massively successful will a Linux version be considered.